aaronparker/aaronparker.github.io/_posts/2006-10-12-webcast-enabling-trusted-communications-and-health-policy-enforcement-with-nap.md

 tags:
   - NAP
 ---
 Gene Ferioli, a Program Manager with the Customer Connection Team at Microsoft did [a webcast back in September](http://blogs.technet.com/nap/archive/2006/09/20/457816.aspx) on NAP, which is [available for download](https://www119.livemeeting.com/cc/mseventsbmo/view?id=1032308032&pw=89B67592&fmt=wmm).
-I&#8217;ve just gotten around watching this webcast and it weighs in at 1h 8m.
-Here&#8217;s my rough notes on what it covers:
+I've just gotten around watching this webcast and it weighs in at 1h 8m.
+Here's my rough notes on what it covers:

   * NAP Overview and Architecture
   * Four Pillars of Network Access Protection: